Can A Person Be Convicted Without Evidence?

-- Substances & chemicals
+- Substances and chemicals

 - Circumstantial evidence

-Call My Firm for a Free Case Evaluation
+Call My Firm For A Free Case Evaluation

 As a dedicated and successful Miami criminal defense attorney, I am passionate about defending the rights of the people I represent.
 My extensive background and former prosecutorial work enable me to skillfully and quickly assess the situation you face in order to prepare you for the best and worst possible outcomes.
 When we meet, I will begin to strategize as the best possible defense for your case and formulate a plan that is realistic.